The Big Bopper: Tributes

 The accident was referred to as "The Day the Music Died" in Don McLean's 1971 song "American Pie".

 Van Halen's song "Good Enough" from their 1986 album 5150 begins with singer Sammy Hagar calling out "Hello Baby!", imitating the Big Bopper's hook in "Chantilly Lace".
 Phil Lewis of L.A.
 Guns does the same in their song "17 Crash" from their 1989 album Cocked & Loaded.

 The Simpsons episode "Sideshow Bob Roberts" features a gravestone of The Big Bopper in Springfield that Sideshow Bob (Kelsey Grammer) used to help commit voter fraud and become elected for mayor.
 The gravestone is a bust of the Big Bopper holding a telephone receiver, with the epitaph reading "The Big Bopper", his birth and death years (1930–1959), then a parody on the memorable hook reading "Gooooodbye, baby".
 He also appeared as a vampire holding a telephone in an Itchy and Scratchy cartoon during the episode "C.E.D'oh".

 An episode of The X-Files entitled "Clyde Bruckman's Final Repose" alludes to the deaths of Buddy Holly and the Big Bopper.
 The episode's title character, played by Peter Boyle, explains that he had a ticket to see them perform the night after they died and received the psychic ability to predict people's deaths by calculating the odds that it took for the Big Bopper to be on the flight that killed him.

-The Big Bopper's estate is currently owned by his daughter-in-law, Patty Richardson, and managed by C3 Entertainment, a company that specializes in classic brands.
-C3 Entertainment currently manages an official tribute band featuring a Big Bopper impersonator, touring with the Winter Dance Party.
-In 2019, the Winter Dance Party debuted the film Bopper and Me.
+The Big Bopper has been portrayed by a musician in a tribute band touring as the Winter Dance Party, authorised by the Richardson family through their agreement with The Three Stooges' C3 Entertainment.
+In 2019, the Winter Dance Party released the film Bopper and Me.

 Book, film, and stage

 In Not Fade Away, a turbulent road novel taking place at the end of the fifties, Jim Dodge narrates an eventful trip to the Big Bopper's grave.

 Richardson was portrayed by Gailard Sartain in The Buddy Holly Story, Stephen Lee in La Bamba, and John Ennis in Walk Hard: The Dewey Cox Story.

 "Chantilly Lace" is used in the movies True Romance and American Graffiti as well as "High Spirits" and "Cocktail".

 In the animated series The Venture Bros., it is implied that the elderly villains Dragoon and Red Mantle are actually Richardson and Buddy Holly, who were recruited into the supervillain organization the Guild of Calamitous Intent on the night of their supposed deaths.

-In 2016 the rock and roll legend was immortalized by software studio Realtime Gaming in a slot game named appropriately - The Big Bopper.